INFORMSJoC/2024.0833/README.md

 - `KBSA.py`: The code of the proposed kernel-based stochastic approximation (KBSA) algorithm.
 - `implementation/`: The directory containing implementation examples.
 - `results/`: The directory storing results for independent replications of the algorithm.
+  - `results/figures/`: The directory storing figures included in the paper.

 ## Requirements
 The code is tested in the environment of python 3.12.4 with Windows 11.